How to Test for Gluten Intolerance and Celiac Disease

 - Intestinal biopsy (for celiacs)

-I’d like to mention that one potential problem with testing is that gluten is made up of several hundred peptides and gliadin is made up of 12 different sub-fractions.
+I want to mention that one potential problem with testing is that gluten is made up of several hundred peptides and gliadin is made up of 12 different sub-fractions.
 Most modern day testing focuses on only the alpha-gliadin (one of the twelve sub-fractions) and therefore there is considerable room for error and false negative tests.
 There is a new laboratory (Cyrex Lab) that has recently opened that is testing for these sub-fractions and may help to minimize false negatives.
+Cyrex also offers an array 4 test to check for gluten cross-reactivity with other grains.

 At the end of the day, I tell my patients that your body knows better than any test.
-If you feel better when you take gluten out of your diet or feel worse when you add it back in and you have a negative test result – you still have an issue with gluten and don’t eat it!
+If your symptoms disappear when you take gluten out of your diet and return when you add it back in –even if you have a negative test result – you still have an issue with gluten so don’t eat it!

 Eliminating gluten 100% from your diet means 100%.
 Even trace amounts of gluten from cross-contamination, medications or supplements can be enough to cause an immune reaction in your body.
 The 80/20 rule; or “we don’t eat it in our house, just when we eat out” is a complete misconception.
 A Lancet article published in 2001 states that for those with celiac disease or gluten sensitivity, eating gluten just once a month increased the relative risk of death by 600%.